This article is more than 2 years old

 If you get nothing else out of this sorry affair – do go and read The Underground Railroad.
 I enjoyed it.
 And do read Tade Thompson’s Rosewater – there is always room for more Afrofuturism in your life.

-1. David, you have studiously avoided the reason given by the Times for its removal, which is surely the pertinent point here.
+David, you have studiously avoided the reason given by the Times for its removal, which is surely the pertinent point here.
 The Times say it was removed ‘because of concerns over the graphic depiction of slavery’, and provide a supporting quote from Essex University.
 So, assuming that is not invented, the point isn’t readings pulled or made optional on literary grounds or relevance to the course as you imply, but on the basis of their assumed capacity to cause offence / psychological harm.
-That is also the case for the other examples and 1000 plus content / ‘trigger’ warnings they identified – formal university polices on content warnings are a recent innovation, but now common.
-The Times may be playing fast and loose with their headline, but equally you’ve completely side stepped the issue.
-It is a wholly legitimate concern that deserves proper discussion, not obfuscation.
+That is also the case for the other examples and 1000 plus content / ‘trigger’ warnings they… Read more »

 But universities have developed or are developing formal policies on trigger warnings, effectively making them an orthodoxy and an expectation for students and staff.
 That has implications for academic freedom for staff who disagree with their use, and for campus culture generally.

-1. Why might one disagree with their use?
+Why might one disagree with their use?
 Used correctly they provide an important safeguard for people suffering sometimes serious psychological conditions.
 The term comes from PTSD after all, and the physiological dangers of panic attacks are often overlooked.
 They can become a medical emergency, and in people with asthma or heart conditions they can sometimes go as far as to be life-threatening.
-And since any given trauma can be triggered by things that can seem inconsistent, unpredictable or outright inscrutable to people unfamiliar with it – that is, anyone except the individual in question – then what else do we have but highlighting potential triggers in advance where we can?
-Is it so different from COSHH sheets and warning signs?
+And since any given trauma can be triggered by things that can seem inconsistent, unpredictable or outright inscrutable to people unfamiliar with it – that is, anyone except the individual in question – then what else do we… Read more »

 I’m less concerned with the alleged censorship and more concerned with their maths…